WaveHack/PinkieBot-Perl/README.rst

 events).

-Influenced by Pinkie Pie from the new My Little Pony show with certain catchphrases and random actions.
-She's been tailored specifically for an IRC channel I'm frequently visiting and is guaranteed for some late night laughs after a few beers.
+Influenced by Pinkie Pie from the new My Little Pony show with certain catchphrases and random actions, she's been tailored specifically for an IRC channel I'm frequently visiting and is guaranteed for some late night laughs after a few beers.